 Artists are storytellers, and the world is full of stories to be told.
 If you wish to tell stories through painting, sculpture, ceramics or photography, you may choose to explore a traditional art degree.
 At Friends, you also have the opportunity to utilize emerging technologies, which continue to alter the output and manner of consumption of art by pursuing a more high-tech approach to visual communications.

 Friends University art students have ample opportunities to take advantage of the university’s location in a bustling metropolitan area.
-Students enjoy internship opportunities with profit and non-profit organizations, as well as the ability to tour and network with ad agencies, in-house creative groups, video and animation production studios, television stations, radio stations, print shops and many other businesses.
+You will enjoy internship opportunities with profit and non-profit organizations, as well as the ability to tour and network with ad agencies, in-house creative groups, video and animation production studios, television stations, radio stations, print shops and many other businesses.
 And you can attend the gatherings of professional organizations and events such as AIGA (American Institute of Graphic Arts), Creative Rush, MakeICT and Wichita Art Museum Art Chatter just to name a few.

 You can get involved in Final Fridays, during which art galleries, museums, restaurants and retail shops around Wichita stay open late and welcome exhibitors and visitors interested in the arts.
 You will have the opportunity to participate in group shows with other artists, and you may even have a solo show.
 Your assignments will include a variety of projects that help non-profit organizations further their efforts.
 This year, students worked with ICT Soup and Substance Abuse Center of Kansas.
 Friends University Art majors can also participate in an online writing magazine titled The Mews.